High Achievers Title Graphic

 • Processes in parallel rather than sequentially

-• Sometimes it’s frustrating to get to the right answer quickly and wait for other people to catch up.
-You may find yourself bored in conversations.
+• Sometimes boring or frustrating when one gets to the right answer quickly and waits for other people to catch up.

-• Sometimes High Achievers feel like they need to dumb down their thinking to connect with others.
+• Sometimes isolating if High Achievers feel like they can’t be themselves or need to dumb down their thought processes in order to connect with others

-• A lot of conclusions feel like “common sense.”
-It can be confusing when trying to understand why others don’t see it or get it.
+• Sometimes confusing when conclusions feel like “common sense” but others don’t see it or get it.

 • Conventional advice rarely applies, which can be intermittently frustrating, lonely or scary as there are few templates to bounce an approach against.